 All amazing things to do in Namibia, but is it possible to see all of them in a Namibia itinerary for 7 days?
 Yes it is!

 Even better: in this itinerary for 1-week in Namibia I will also include some cultural activities and of course safari.
 Discover Namibia with this perfect route if you only have 7 days.
+Renting a car is one of the options to get around in Namibia, but you can also hitchhike (click on the link for an hilarious video of me hitch hiking).

 Day 1: Etosha National Park